eipathan/eipathan.github.io/_pages/about.md

 </p>

 <p style="text-align: justify">
-My research interest lies in the area of collaboration and coordination, and my work seeks to understand how collaboration and coordination unfolds in work teams in time-bounded events (e.g., hackathons for education, entrepreneurship, and community building) and in an open connected digital network of networks (e.g., GitHub.com), and devises practises and guidelines to shape their future coordination for better outcomes.
+My research interest lies in the area of collaboration and coordination, and I investigates how collaboration and coordination unfolds in work teams in time-bounded events (e.g., hackathons for education, entrepreneurship, and community building) and in an open connected digital network of networks (e.g., GitHub.com), and devises practises and guidelines to shape their future coordination for better outcomes.
 </p>

 <p style="text-align: justify">
-My work at CMU is supported by the <a href="https://sloan.org/">Alfred P. Sloan Foundation</a>, “Enhancing Scientific Software
-Sustainability Through Community Code Engagements" and the <a href="https://www.nsf.gov/">National Science Foundation (NSF)</a>, and has been published in major computer science conferences and journals including <a href="https://dl.acm.org/conference/cscw">ACM CSCW</a>, <a href="https://www.computer.org/csdl/magazine/so">IEEE Software</a>, <a href="https://www.tandfonline.com/journals/hhci20">Human-Computer Interaction</a>, and <a href="https://www.sciencedirect.com/journal/computers-in-human-behavior">Computers in Human Behavior</a>.
+My research at CMU is supported by the <a href="https://sloan.org/">Alfred P. Sloan Foundation</a>, “Enhancing Scientific Software Sustainability Through Community Code Engagements" and the U.S. National Science Foundation (<a href="https://www.nsf.gov/">NSF</a>), and has been published in major computer science conferences and journals including <a href="https://dl.acm.org/conference/cscw">ACM CSCW</a>, <a href="https://www.computer.org/csdl/magazine/so">IEEE Software</a>, <a href="https://www.tandfonline.com/journals/hhci20">Human-Computer Interaction</a>, and <a href="https://www.sciencedirect.com/journal/computers-in-human-behavior">Computers in Human Behavior</a>.
 </p>

 <p>